janeusz2000/Ray-Tracing-Simulation-in-Acoustics/ReadMe.md

 ## Description:
 ---

-bla bla bla

-This is development of the new method of simulating acoustic diffusion coefficient which is supposed to be much faster then commonly used Finite Element Method, with similar results.
-The idea is to model how reflected energy is distributed across microphone positions, which are arranged uniformly on the circumference's (as you can see on the gif : yellow spheres).
-Microphones properties, source position and simulation size are based on the **ISO 17497-2:2012**.
+This is the development of the new method of simulating acoustic diffusion coefficient, which is supposed to be much faster than commonly used Finite Element Method, with similar results.
+The idea is to model how reflected acoustic energy is distributed across microphone different positions, which are arranged uniformly on the circumference's (as you can see on the gif: yellow spheres).
+Microphones properties, source position and simulation size are based on the recommendation of **ISO 17497-2:2012**.

 ---